css4j/echosvg/MIGRATING_FROM_BATIK.md

    SMIL APIs (see [#15](https://github.com/css4j/echosvg/issues/15)).
-   If `xml-apis-ext` happens to be in your modulepath, you could configure an exclusion for it (in Maven or Gradle), then use `svgom-api` and `smil-api` instead.
+   If `xml-apis-ext` happens to be in your modulepath, you could configure an exclusion for it (in Maven or Gradle), then use `svgom-api` and `smil-api` from the [Web APIs](https://github.com/css4j/web-apis) project instead.
 If your project requires the old SAC api which is provided by `xml-apis-ext` as well, you can use [`sac.jar`](https://mvnrepository.com/artifact/org.w3c.css/sac) as a replacement.

 8) `EchoSVGSecurityManager` is deprecated for removal due to Security Manager API being deprecated for removal since Java 17.
 Similarly, `RhinoClassLoader.getAccessControlContext()` and other security-related methods in other classes are deprecated for removal as well.
-The constructor `ApplicationSecurityEnforcer(Class<?>, String)` is no longer public, please use `ApplicationSecurityEnforcer.createSecurityEnforcer(Class, String)` instead.
+The constructor `ApplicationSecurityEnforcer(Class, String)` is no longer public, please use `ApplicationSecurityEnforcer.createSecurityEnforcer(Class, String)` instead.